anthonyissa/utils/notifications/README.md

     console.error(error);
   });

-// To send an embedded message, create an instance of the MessageEmbed class and pass it as the message parameter: const embed = new MessageEmbed()
+// To send an embedded message, create an instance of the EmbedBuilder class and pass it as the message parameter: const embed = new EmbedBuilder()
   .setTitle("My Title")
   .setDescription("My Description")
   .setColor("#0099ff");